iks-gmbh-tools/SysNat/README.md

 # SysNat

 ***This software development tool is made for***
-- driving requirements through a life cycle that you (or rather your team) define
 - translating natural language in programm code (with a minimum of developer effort)
 - executing the system requirements as automated tests (by any team member also in a purely non-technical role)
-- generating requirement documentations about the current state of your software system
 - generating system description documenation

 ***Applying *SysNat* consequently is supposed to have the following effects in the long run:***